fillumina/xjc-documentation-annotation-plugin/README.md

 ### `2.1.0` [17/8/2022]

 The **new parameter** `-XPluginDescriptionAnnotation:annotationClass` expects the full canonical name of an annotation class to be used to contain XSD descriptions.
-Use [`XsdInfo.jaca`](src/main/java/info/hubbitus/annotation/XsdInfo.java) as template.
-This way it is not necessary anymore to have this module as a dependency of the generated class.
+Use [`XsdInfo.java`](src/main/java/info/hubbitus/annotation/XsdInfo.java) as template.
+This way it is not necessary anymore to have this module as a dependency.

 i.e. the following parameter value: